PortSwigger/bseept/README.md

     movefolder          Move a folder
     updatefalsepositive
-                        Update the false positive for an issue
+                        Update the false positive for an issue getissuedetails     Get details for a specific issue returns by --getscanissues

 optional arguments:
   -h, --help            show this help message and exit